programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 <div class="alert alert-warning">

 If you have a chance, it is worth exploring Bokeh's [color palettes](https://bokeh.pydata.org/en/latest/docs/reference/palettes.html).
-In the above example, try rewriting the code to use something other than Spectral5, such as Inferno5 or RdGy5.
+In the above example, try rewriting the code to use something other than `Spectral5`, such as `Inferno5` or `RdGy5`.
 To take it one step further, you can try your hand at using built-in palettes in any example that uses color.

 </div>

 # Stacked Bar Charts and Sub-sampling Data: Types of Munitions Dropped by Country

-Because the previous plot shows that the USA and Great Britain account for the overwhelming majority of bombings, let's focus on these two countries and learn how to make a stacked bar chart that shows the types of munitions each country used.
+Because the previous plot shows that the USA and Great Britain account for the overwhelming majority of bombings, we now focus on these two countries and learn how to make a stacked bar chart that shows the types of munitions each country used.

-We'll start a new file called `munitions_by_country_stacked.py`
+We will start a new file called `munitions_by_country_stacked.py`

 ```python
 #munitions_by_country_stacked.py